 Peter Rabbit’s Village

-Peter Rabbit’s House has been a hidden part of Garston for a long time now.
+Peter Rabbit’s House has been a special secret in Garston for a long time now.
 It’s a bit of a mystery; who did put out that little clothesline and Peter Rabbit sign next to the rabbit hole?
 Whoever it was, I hope they know how their whimsy brought smiles, and that gradually other, secret “rabbit paraphernalia” appeared.

 Eventually, someone added a diary, and visitors started leaving Peter little notes.